 Johnny went on to play on Grammy-nominated albums by Junior Wells, Chicago Blues: A Living History and the Muddy Waters 100 Band, and he played all the piano on the “Chicago Plays the Stones” album (2018).
 Those releases saw Johnny play on record with Buddy Guy, James Cotton, Mick Jagger, Keith Richards, Derek Trucks, Gary Clark Jr., Johnny Winter, Shemekia Copeland and more.
 After appearing on dozens of blues albums released by other artists, Johnny released his debut blues album as a leader, on the iconic Chicago label Delmark Records.
 “JOHNNY IGUANA’S CHICAGO SPECTACULAR!” features Lil’ Ed, John Primer, Billy Boy Arnold, Bob Margolin, Matthew Skoller, Billy Flynn, Kenny Smith, Bill Dickens and Michael Caskey.
 (Tour dates are here.
 More about the JOHNNY IGUANA’S CHICAGO SPECTACULAR! band here.)

 All along, Johnny has also had his own decidedly non-blues rock bands, sometimes playing his distinctively grimy overdriven organ.
 First came Stevie Lizard & His All-Reptile Orchestra (late ’90s).
 Then came the nationwide cult favorite oh my god (see discography and press quotes).
 His band Them vs. Them, formed with JQ of the Q Brothers, recorded and performed after that.
 The synth-fueled Software Giant came next.

-Since late 2010, Johnny has been recording and touring with his “garage cabaret” band the Claudettes. who started as a piano-drums instrumental duo with Michael Caskey and have now released three recordings as a four-piece with Berit Ulseth singing and Zach Verdoorn singing and playing bass and Bass VI.
-For their first four records, go to their Yellow Dog Records page.
-For their latest, visit Forty Below Records.
+Since late 2010, Johnny has been recording and touring with his “garage cabaret” band the Claudettes. who started as a piano-drums instrumental duo with Michael Caskey.
+The Claudettes put out four releases on Yellow Dog Records and two on Forty Below Records.
 These album saw the Claudettes evolve into a vocal group featuring Zach Verdoorn on guitars and Yana, Berit Ulseth and now Rachel Williams as lead vocalist.
 On his blues tours and his tours with the Claudettes and oh my god, Johnny has played all over Europe, North and South America, Australia and New Zealand, Indonesia, all across Japan and in the Middle East.
 In 2021, Johnny earned a prestigious Blues Music Award nomination for Piano Player of the Year.
 In 2022, Johnny received a Living Blues Award nomination for Outstanding Musician: Keyboard.